A lipoma is a slow growing soft mass of fat (adipose) cells that are typically found between the skin and underlying muscle in the:

 Although there is not clinical evidence to back up their claims, some natural healers suggest that lipomas can be cured with certain plant- and herb-based treatments such as:

 - Thuja occidentalis (white cedar tree).
-A 2013 study concluded that Thuja occidentalis helped eradicate warts.
+A concluded that Thuja occidentalis helped eradicate warts.
 Advocates of natural healing suggest that it could also be effective on lipoma.

 - Boswellia serrata (Indian frankincense).
-A 2013 review of clinical studies indicated the potential for boswellia as an anti-inflammatory agent.
+A indicated the potential for boswellia as an anti-inflammatory agent.
 Practitioners of natural healing suggest that it could also be effective on lipoma.

 There is no medical consensus on the cause of lipomas, but it is believed that genetic factors might be a factor in their development.
 You are more likely to have a lipomas if you: